igortru/OrfExtender/README.md

+For any given genbank protein accession, if it linked with nucleotide where protein was annotated allow extend orf upstream and downstream.
+use-cases:
-for any given genbank protein accession if it linked with nucleotide where protein was annotated allow extend upstream and downstream selenoproteins replacing  "TGA" * with "U" and proteins (mostly phages, annotated with genetic code 11) with genetic code 15   "TGA" * -> "Q" prerequisites :
+        selenoproteins : replace  "TGA" * with "U" proteins (mostly phages, annotated with genetic code 11) with genetic code 15 :  "TGA" * -> "Q"

+prerequisites :

 1) Entrez Direct: E-utilities on the Unix Command Line https://www.ncbi.nlm.nih.gov/books/NBK179288/